Why Living With Your Parents Can Be the Best Money Decision You Make

 - Renters or mortgage insurance

 Abella says that living with her parents helped her save in the first place.
-“I wasn't making nearly enough money at my last job to survive in a city like Miami,” she says.
-Saving is a big problem in America, with most people being unable to afford a $400 emergency.
-Living at home can help you start saving money so you can build up an emergency fund and lay down a strong foundation with which to sustainably support yourself in the future.
+“I wasn't making nearly enough money at my last job to survive in a city like Miami,” she said.

 You Can Conquer Your Debt

 If you racked up a lot of student loan debt while in college, you’re not alone.
-In fact, there are more than 44 million student loan borrowers in America, paying back a nearly $1.5 trillion.
-Average student loan payments are around $351, which can take a big bite out of your budget.
+In fact, there are more than 45 million student loan borrowers in America, paying back more than $1.56 trillion.
+Average student loan payments are around $393, which can take a big bite out of your budget.

-Living rent-free with your folks not allows makes those minimum payments affordable, but may allow you to put more toward your debt.
+Living rent-free with your folks may not make those minimum payments affordable, but it may allow you to put more toward your debt.
 Paying more than the minimum can help you cut down on interest and put more toward the principal balance.

 You Can Start Investing Early

 When it comes to investing, time is your best friend.
 The problem is many recent grads simply can’t afford to get started with investing, especially if they’re shackled with debt.
-Living at home with your parents frees up rent money — typically your biggest expense — so you can get started investing for your future.
+Living at home with your parents frees up rent money—typically your biggest expense—so you can get started on investing for your future.

-You can start investing in an IRA or 401(k) as well as the stock market.
-If you start investing at age 25 instead of 35, will result in a significantly bigger nest egg — possibly even allowing you to retire early.
-Starting to invest early can give you a big leg up, without much extra effort.
+You can start investing in an IRA or 401(k), as well as the stock market.
+If you start investing at age 25 instead of 35, it will result in a significantly bigger nest egg—possibly even allowing you to retire early.

 You Can Spend Less on Food